 Pick Up Textbooks the Week Before Classes

 Textbook rentals are provided to students free of charge for classes on the approved course list as part of the dual enrollment program.
-You must be present and you must show your Eagle ID Card to pick up your textbooks from the University Store.
+You must be present and you must show your Eagle ID Card to pick up your textbooks from the bookstore.
 You will also have to take a signed Textbook Rental Agreement with you to pick up your books (this will be sent to all students via email).
 For more information on textbooks, click here.

 Check Student Account in WINGS for Course Fee(s)